g-nie/django-xinclude/README.rst

 ----

 | ``hx-get`` is often used to delegate potentially computationally expensive template fragments to ``htmx``.
-  Achieving this sometimes requires the creation of multiple views, each of which needs to inherit from mixins that provide access to the same context.
+  Achieving this sometimes requires more views, each of which needs to inherit from mixins that provide access to the same context.
 | ``django-xinclude`` provides a template tag that aims to make this easier by leveraging the cache,
-  removing the need for the extra views.
+  removing the need for the views.

 ----